In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 Confidence and Gullibility

-Evidence suggests that that the more insecure we feel, the more we will like people who like us and compliment us.
+Evidence suggests that the more insecure we feel, the more we will like people who like us and compliment us.

 People with low confidence will also seek less attractive partners because they want to minimize the risk of rejection.